shrinerb/shrine/doc/creating_storages.md

 opened, `Shrine::UploadedFile#open` and `Shrine::UploadedFile#download` will
 forward any given options to `#open`.

+When file is not found, `Shrine::FileNotFound` exception should be raised.

 ## Url

 The `#url` storage method is called by `Shrine::UploadedFile#url`, it accepts a